yext/pages-starter-react-locations/README.md

 `yext sites serve` - Runs a local server against your production-built files

-- It's recommended to build and serve before committing in order to test that a real production build won't have any issues.
-This is because a local dev build (via `npm run dev`) works differently from a production build.
+- It's recommended to `yext sites build` followed by `yext sites serve` before committing in order to test that a real production build won't have any issues.
+In practice, development builds (via `npm run dev`) and production builds compile and bundle assets differently.
+For local development, ES Modules are loaded directly by the browser, allowing fast iteration during local development and also allows for hot module replacement (HMR).
+Other things like CSS are also loaded directly by the browser, including linking to sourcemaps.
+During a production build all of the different files are compiled (via ESBuild for jsx/tsx) and minified, creating assets as small as possible so that the final html files load quickly when served to a user.

 `npm run fmt` - Automatically formats all code